 Personal development lessons aim to provide students a well rounded learning experience in a wide range of subjects such as personal health and relationships, social and mental wellbeing, citizenship and economic education.

 The study of this equips students with the skills and knowledge they need to live healthy, safe and positive lives.

-How is PSHCEE taught?
+How is Personal development taught?

-We want to empower our students to have their opinions heard, and we do this in the following ways:
+Student Voice aims to establish strong collaboration between staff and students to help shape school policies.We want to empower our students to have their opinions heard, and we do this in the following ways:

 - Student council – assists with school events, assemblies and decisions made around the school

 - Our Y9 Youth Parliament representative in Camden Council

 - Student surveys – these focus on a range of topics to help make improvements in the school